openmrs/openmrs-contrib-itsm-terraform/README.md

 Before you can use this repository, you need:
   - Jetstream credentials - check internal wiki for Jetstream access details
   - Be included in git crypt in this repository (to access secrets)
   - Follow [docs](https://docs.jetstream-cloud.org/ui/cli/auth/) to obtain your personal `openrc.sh` file.
+Don't use any specific role.

 ## Software
 You need to have installed: